5 min read

 Cash Flow Erosion: Fitch expects CBL’s operating metrics will deteriorate further in the near term.
 The company’s original FY20 guidance called for same-center NOI declines of -9.5% to -8.0%, prior to accounting for coronavirus-related impacts including further foot traffic dissipation due to social distancing and accelerated store closures and bankruptcy events for struggling retailers.
 CBL has since withdrawn its public guidance citing uncertainty related to the coronavirus.

 Operating performance has been affected most significantly by ongoing department store anchor weakness (i.e. JC Penney, Macy’s) and related co-tenancy clauses in combination with store closures and bankruptcies of material in-line tenants (i.e. Victoria’s Secret, Foot Locker, Forever 21, etc.).
-Rent concessions, growing tenant improvement costs and shorter lease terms characterize CBL’s leasing activity in the last several quarters.
+Rent concessions, growing tenant improvement costs, and shorter lease terms characterize CBL’s leasing activity in the last several quarters.

 Regency Centers Corp (Earnings Call – 5/8)

-Question – Greg Michael McGinniss: So I’m seeing a few somewhat dire reports on the potential fallout of retailers due to the pandemic, primarily in apparel, specialty retail, restaurants.
-I’m just curious what your exposure to bankruptcies have been thus far this year?
+Question – Greg Michael McGinniss: So I’m seeing a few somewhat dire reports on the potential fallout of retailers due to the pandemic, primarily in the apparel, specialty retail, restaurants.
+I’m just curious what your exposure to bankruptcies has been thus far this year?
 How your watch list has evolved through the pandemic?
 And what steps you’re taking to try and mitigate any potential fallout?

 Answer – Michael J. Mas: Greg, I’m sorry, maybe a little bit of a broken record on too early to tell.
 And in fact, it is.
 I think really from a high level, nothing has really changed with respect to our watch list.
 The sizing of our watch list is about the same as it has been.
 It’s been less than 5% of our ABR identified.
 Do we anticipate that there could be some acceleration in tenant failures and bankruptcy filings?
 Absolutely.
 This is an environment that will certainly result in that.
-But we haven’t added any one of significance to our watch list in some time, and I don’t think the situation has resulted in that occurring just yet.
+But we haven’t added anyone of significance to our watch list in some time, and I don’t think the situation has resulted in that occurring just yet.

 Gladstone Land Corp (Earnings Call – 5/8)

 So there’s nothing out there today that’s coming at us.
 COVID-19 is not the problem.
 It’s what the nutty government is doing to stop the COVID-19.
 And until you get people back out there and working and eating and going out to restaurants and all of these things, I think things just go along as they are for us right now.
 We’re in a good place.
-We’ve not suffered any — no one in the group has — we don’t — I don’t even know of anybody that’s had COVID-19.
+We’ve not suffered any — no one in the group as — we don’t — I don’t even know of anybody that’s had COVID-19.
 So as a result, all of our people are in good shape.
 All the people we work with are in good shape, and everything is going as if there was no tomorrow in terms of people buying food.
 I feel really strong about it today, Henry.
 And we don’t really see anybody out there that’s near bankruptcy or problems.
 The few deals that we had that were slow, we got rid of, in terms of bringing in new people.
 So right now, everything is rosy.
 It doesn’t mean it’s going to be rosy next week, but it’s rosy today.

 Federal Realty Investment Trust (Earnings Call – 5/7)

 Question – Floris Gerbrand Hendrik Van Dijkum: Got it.
-One other question maybe for me.
+One other question may be for me.
 I note that J.Crew has crept into your top 25.
 Can you maybe comment generally on your — what you deem to be your at-risk tenants?
 Whether on average, they have rents that are above or below market?
-And what kind of potential impact it would be to retenant some of those?
+And what kind of potential impact it would be to tenant some of those?
 And maybe — and how many of the J.Crew locations do you expect to retain following the bankruptcy?

 Answer – Donald C. Wood: Still early to tell, but we’ve got about 11.
 We’ve got 5 J.Crews and 6 Madewells.
 When I look down the list, they are all productive places.
 And so I would expect — I don’t know for sure yet, but I would expect J.Crew to want to restructure those deals and not reject those deals, which really makes them just like everybody else out there who’s entering the negotiation phase.
 So I don’t know.
 But when you look at where ours are, we’ve got both a Madewell and a J.Crew at The Grove in Shrewsbury at Barracks Road in Charlottesville and Third Street Promenade, and then another at Santana, another at The Point.
-These are — they’re at really good locations.
+These are — they’re really good locations.
 And so in terms of being able to either cut a deal with them or backfill them, I feel pretty darn good.
 They’re in our best places.

 Realty Income Corp (Earnings Call – 5/5)